RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 TypeScript uses the type `any` whenever it can't tell what the type of an expression should be.
 Compared to `Dynamic`, calling `any` a type is an overstatement.
 It just turns off the type checker wherever it appears.
-For example, you can push anything into an `any[]` without marking it in any way:
+For example, you can push any value into an `any[]` without marking the value in any way:

 ```ts
 // with "noImplicitAny": false in tsconfig.json, anys: any[]